SCCapstone/CLAX-Game/README.md

 To run the tests, open the project in the Unity Editor.
 Then go to Window -> General -> Test Runner.
 A new "Test Runner" window will appear.
 Click "PlayMode", then click "Run All".

 The tests that are run are located in the "Assets/Tests" folder.
 "InputTest.cs" tests player input (behavior test).
-"CubeBossTest.cs" tests the cube boss projectile firing mechanic.
+"CubeBossTest.cs" tests the cube boss projectile firing mechanic (unit test).

 ## Testing Technology